 Gentrack is a dynamic company thriving on a diverse and energised company culture.
 With proven solutions and a low risk approach to implementation we continue to demonstrate our commitment to on-time and on-budget projects.
 Backed by a team with local industry expertise, and the right AGILITY, ABILITY and ATTITUDE, we continue to deliver where our competitors can't.

-The following information was extracted from Gentrack Group Limited's Full year results, released 24 November 2025
+The following information was extracted from Gentrack Group Limited's Half year results, released 18 May 2026:

 Results Summary